Human-Centric Autonomous Systems With LLMs for User Command Reasoning: Experiment

 \textbf{Datasets and Metrics}: We assess the performance of LLMs on 1,099 in-cabin user commands from the UCU Dataset~\cite{ucu_dataset}.
 The details are available on the challenge website\footnote{\url{https://llvm-ad.github.io/challenges/}}.
 The evaluation involves determining if a command requires any of the eight specified modules' help to achieve autonomy.
 Official evaluation metrics include accuracy at \textit{the question level} (accuracy for each individual question) and at \textit{the command level} (accuracy is only acknowledged if all questions for a particular command are correctly identified).

-\textbf{LLM Models and Baseline}: We benchmark our prompt approaches using a range of LLMs, including GPT-3.5/GPT-4~\footnote{ \url{https://platform.openai.com}}, and CodeLlama-34b-Instruct / Llama-2-70b-Chat~\cite{touvron2023llama}.
+\textbf{LLM Models and Baseline}: We benchmark our prompt approaches using a range of LLMs, including GPT-3.5-turbo / GPT-4\footnote{ \url{https://platform.openai.com}.
+Note that during the time we used the models, GPT-3.5-turbo pointed to GPT-3.5-turbo-0613 version, and GPT-4 pointed to GPT-4-0613 version.}, and CodeLlama-34b-Instruct / Llama-2-70b-Chat~\cite{touvron2023llama}.
 The GPT models are accessed online, whereas Llama models offer an on-board solution, with both their code and pretrained weights open-sourced.
 CodeLlama-34b-Instruct is an enhanced version of the original Llama \cite{llama1} additionally trained on code generation and instruction problems with 34 billion parameters in the model.
 Llama-2-70b-Chat has roughly double the number of parameters and is trained mainly on conversational interactions enhanced with human reinforcement learning.

 We compare the LLMs' performance against two baselines.
 The first employs a simple random guessing strategy.
 The second is a rule-based method that identifies specific keywords in the user command to determine system requirements.
 It is noteworthy that these rules are automatically generated by ChatGPT-4, augmented with the Advanced Data Analysis plug-in.